-Corporate facilities where partial loss of principal is expected and full recovery of interest and fees is not expected are written off after obtaining appropriate approvals.
+Wholesale banking facilities where full loss of principal is expected and full recovery of interest and fees is not expected are written off after obtaining appropriate approvals.

-Non performing consumer loans (other than Mortgages and OD) are classified as off balance sheet write offs at 181 days past due.
+Non performing consumer loans (other than Mortgages and OD) are written off at 181 days past due and are classified as off balance sheet.
 All receivables remain active on the loan management system for recovery and any legal strategy the bank may deem fit to use.
 Consumer advances are written off (loan closures) only after all legal and remedial efforts to recover from the customers are exhausted.